futel/usage/doc/static-gen.md

 Generates static data files from s3 event files.

+* look at the bucket `logpublish` bucket content for keys prefixed with `events/prod`
+* for each key, compare the last updated date and timestamp.
+If different, continue, else skip file
+* dump an updated version of the `updated_state.json` file out to the `build/` directory.

 The goal is to automate this generation so that the data files in `gh-pages` branch are up-to-date within a few hours, or a day at worst.